sangeethababu9223/carbon-ai-chat-open/packages/ai-chat/docs/React.md

 ### Overview

-AI chat shows two React components that act as a facade in front of the core AI chat.
+Carbon AI Chat exports two React components.

 If you want to use the `float` layout, use {@link ChatContainer}.
 Use the {@link ChatCustomElement} for custom sizes, such as a sidebar, full screen, or nested in your UI.

-Be sure to review [Using the API](Overview.md#using-the-api) to fully understand the references in this document.

 **Currently, this component does not support SSR, so if you are using Next.js or similar frameworks, make sure you render this component in client only modes.**